grimsammie/Gatsbyjs-starter-skeleton/README.md

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+A quick look at the top-level files and directories you'll see in the Gatsby starter skeleton project.

     .
     ├── node_modules
     ├── src
+    |   ├─ assets
+    |   ├─ components
+    |   ├─ hoc
+    |   ├─ pages
+    |   ├─ utils
     ├── .gitignore
     ├── .prettierrc
     ├── gatsby-browser.js